 California: Napa & Sonoma Valleys

-6 Day Inn Tour
+6 Day Inn Napa & Sonoma Valleys Bike Tour

-We go to the heart of American winemaking with our newest tour to California’s Napa and Sonoma Valleys.
+We go to the heart of American winemaking with our bike tour to California’s Napa and Sonoma Valleys.
 We cycle gently rolling terrain through seemingly endless vineyards, stopping at wineries along the way.
 We end the week with a stay on the California coast.
 With sunny skies, delicious dining, beautiful biking and wonderful wine, this tour is not to be missed!

-Our lodging is just a block away from the lively main street, so take a stroll before we meet for our rental bike fitting at 3:00pm, orientation at 5:00pm and then dinner at 6:30pm.
+Our lodging is a short 10-minute walk from the lively main street, so take a stroll before we meet for our rental bike fitting at 3:00 pm, orientation at 5:00 pm, and then dinner at 6:30 pm.
 0 miles.

 DAY 4: If you’ve come on the tour for the cycling, then you’ll love today’s ride through the wine regions of Alexander and Dry Creek Valleys, made famous by the Zinfandel and Cabernet Sauvignon produced there.
-The roads are gentle, quiet and lined with rose bushes, vineyards and oak trees draped in Spanish moss.
+The roads are gentle, quiet, and lined with rose bushes, vineyards, and oak trees draped in Spanish moss.